Siberian Scientific Agricultural Library

 Siberian Scientific Agricultural Library is a library in Krasnoobsk, Russia.
 It was founded in 1971.

 History

 The library was organized in 1971.
 In 1988, it moved to a new building.

 Library holdings

 The library holds more than 650,000 documents (periodicals, books, unpublished technical literature, etc.) on forestry, agriculture and fisheries, hunting, agricultural construction, environmental protection.

-The library has agricultural journals issued since 1890 ("Vestnik Zhivotnovodstva", "Vestnik Obshchestvennoi Veterinarii", etc.).
-It stores about 2000 documents on agriculture (late 18th and early 19th centuries).
+The library has agricultural journals issued since 1890.

-The library has a large collection of publications of scientific organizations of the Siberian Branch of the Russian Academy of Agricultural Sciences (scientific works, monographs, scientific and methodological recommendations, scientific and technical bulletins, etc.).